PrefectHQ/prefect/docs/tutorial/work-pools.md

 </div>

-After infrastructure provisioning completes, you will be logged into your new Artifact Registry repository and the default Docker build namespace will be set to the URL of the repository.
+After infrastructure provisioning completes, you will be logged into your new Artifact Registry repository.
+The default Docker build namespace is set to the URL of the repository.

-While the default namespace is set, any images you build without specifying a registry or username/organization will be pushed to the repository.
+While the default namespace is set, any images you build without specifying a registry or username/organization are pushed to the repository.

-To take advantage of this functionality, you can write your deploy script like this:
+To use this functionality, write your deploy script like this:

 ```python hl_lines="14" title="example_deploy_script.py"
 from prefect import flow